Bail Bond Merchant Accounts

 Many bail bondsmen have transitioned from cash-only to credit card-accepting businesses.
 Understand the risks of the industry and implement a payment solution that complements your objectives today.

 An overall decline in individuals’ personal savings boosts the chance that bail bond merchants will rack up receivables that go uncollected for long periods of time—or indefinitely.
-According to statista.com, individuals’ personal savings in 2017, on average, were less than half of what they were in 2015, and remain at an all-time low since 2007.
+According to Statista, individuals’ personal savings in 2017, on average, were less than half of what they were in 2015, and remain at an all-time low since 2007.
 High cost of bail and “friendly fraud”—when a customer wins an unwarranted chargeback from a business after filing a false claim—are also pandemic in the industry.

 Over the past five years, bail bond merchants have shifted to accepting credit cards online.
 The trend has proven to reduce housing costs for jailers as more people are released more quickly, but it also increases unpaid bond debts.
-That’s why we’ve designed a payment processing system with specific security features to accommodate merchants in this account category:
+That’s why we’ve designed a payment processing system with specific security features and business-enhancing tools to accommodate merchants in this account category:

-- Address Verification Services (AVS) to match cardholder address to buyer address to thwart fraudsters
+- Address Verification Services (AVS)

 - PCI compliance support

-- Instant Account Verification (IAV) services to confirm the legitimacy of checks and eChecks before you accept them
+- Instant Account Verification (IAV) services to confirm the legitimacy of checks and echecks before you accept them

 - Automated recurring billing that matches financing plans

-- Virtual terminals for MO/TO payments
+- Virtual terminals for accepting payments over the phone

 - EMV chip terminals for the most secure card-present transaction processing